 Creating a Digital Experience Monitoring strategy

-A comprehensive DEM strategy involves leveraging application, synthetic, and RUM monitoring methods in tandem:
+A comprehensive DEM strategy starts with understanding all the elements and components necessary to deliver a digital application or service.
+Measuring the digital experience involves leveraging application, synthetic, and real user monitoring methods in tandem:

-• Application monitoring allows you to identify and fix issues that occur at the application level behind your firewall.
+• Application monitoring identifies issues that occur at the application level behind your firewall.

 Digital experience monitoring gives organizations insight into end-to-end application performance issues that might impact a user’s digital experience.

 Digital experience is more than just a customer’s experience with downtime, but latency and other metrics affect user experience as well.
 It’s essential for a company to monitor both real and synthetic users to preempt issues and track real-world experience.